-The estimation of potential loan impairment charges is inherently uncertain and depends upon many factors in respect of credit risk, including loans' impairment charges trends, portfolio grade profiles, economic climates, conditions in various industries to which Bank Zachodni WBK S.A. is exposed and other external factors such as legal and regulatory requirements.
+The estimation of potential loan impairment charges is inherently uncertain and depends upon many factors in respect of credit risk, including loans' impairment charges trends, portfolio grade profiles, economic climates, conditions in various industries to which BZ WBK Group is exposed and other external factors such as legal and regulatory requirements.
 Impairment charges are posted for loans with indications of impairment if in the management's opinion the estimated recovery from the debtor, including value of the existing collateral, may be lower than the outstanding exposure.

-For all the impaired credit exposures, Bank Zachodni WBK S.A. calculates an impairment charge as a difference between the credit exposure's book value and the present value of the estimated future cash flows, discounted using the effective interest rate as at the date of recognition of impairment
+For all the impaired credit exposures, the BZ WBK Group calculates an impairment charge as a difference between the credit exposure's book value and the present value of the estimated future cash flows, discounted using the effective interest rate as at the date of recognition of impairment.

 The identification of exposures that require impairment charges to be posted is based on several independent review levels.
-Credit quality and loan impairment charges are independently monitored by head office personnel on a regular basis.
-Bank Zachodni WBK S.A. uses a consistent system for grading advances according to agreed credit criteria with an important objective being the timely identification of vulnerable loans so that remedial action can be taken at the earliest opportunity.
-The credit grading system plays a key role in the calculation of impairment charges in Bank Zachodni WBK S.A.; this is the starting point of a process that ends in an impairment charge being posted against the individual exposures that are at the risk of default.
+Credit quality and impairment charges for loans receivables are independently monitored by head office personnel on a regular basis.
+A group-wide system for grading advances according to agreed credit criteria exists with an important objective being the timely identification of vulnerable loans so that remedial action can be taken at the earliest opportunity.
+The credit grading system plays a key role in the calculation of impairment charges in BZ WBK Group.
+This is the starting point of a process that ends in an impairment charge being posted against the individual exposures that are at the risk of default.